jcomeauictx/sourcebook/README.md

-* to get table to show up correctly in both github and TeX, without turning the text above into a header, there must be an empty space (not a line of hyphens, which tells github the above text is a new section header), and a line of hyphens below, which prevents github (and possibly TeX as well) from incorporating text below the table into table cells.
+* to get table to show up correctly in both github and TeX, without turning the text above into a header, there must be an empty space (not a line of hyphens, which tells github the above text is a new section header), and something (I used a line of hyphens below, but a space might work as well) which prevents github (and possibly TeX as well) from incorporating text below the table into table cells.